Twin Capital Management Inc. Sells 596 Shares of RTX Co. (NYSE:RTX)

-Twin Capital Management Inc. reduced its holdings in shares of RTX Co.
-(NYSE:RTX – Free Report) by 2.7% in the 2nd quarter, according to its most recent filing with the Securities & Exchange Commission.
-The institutional investor owned 21,803 shares of the company’s stock after selling 596 shares during the quarter.
-Twin Capital Management Inc.’s holdings in RTX were worth $2,136,000 at the end of the most recent reporting period.
+Twin Capital Management Inc. lessened its holdings in RTX Co.
+(NYSE:RTX – Free Report) by 2.7% during the second quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The fund owned 21,803 shares of the company’s stock after selling 596 shares during the period.
+Twin Capital Management Inc.’s holdings in RTX were worth $2,136,000 at the end of the most recent quarter.

-Other hedge funds also recently made changes to their positions in the company.
-IAG Wealth Partners LLC bought a new position in shares of RTX during the 1st quarter worth approximately $27,000.
-Quarry LP bought a new position in shares of RTX in the first quarter valued at $28,000.
-True Wealth Design LLC bought a new position in shares of RTX in the fourth quarter valued at $47,000.
-Milestone Investment Advisors LLC bought a new position in shares of RTX in the first quarter valued at $51,000.
-Finally, Cascade Investment Advisors Inc. bought a new position in shares of RTX in the first quarter valued at $52,000.
-79.06% of the stock is owned by institutional investors.
+A number of other hedge funds and other institutional investors have also recently bought and sold shares of the business.
+Bank Julius Baer & Co.
+Ltd Zurich grew its position in RTX by 105,363.3% in the second quarter.
+Bank Julius Baer & Co.
+Ltd Zurich now owns 70,115,189 shares of the company’s stock valued at $6,868,484,000 after acquiring an additional 70,048,706 shares during the last quarter.
+Morgan Stanley grew its position in RTX by 11.3% in the fourth quarter.
+Morgan Stanley now owns 30,509,436 shares of the company’s stock valued at $3,079,013,000 after acquiring an additional 3,104,282 shares during the last quarter.
+Geode Capital Management LLC grew its position in RTX by 2.7% in the first quarter.
+Geode Capital Management LLC now owns 26,237,984 shares of the company’s stock valued at $2,563,118,000 after acquiring an additional 696,262 shares during the last quarter.
+Norges Bank bought a new position in RTX in the fourth quarter valued at about $1,580,608,000.
+Finally, Moneta Group Investment Advisors LLC grew its holdings in shares of RTX by 87,932.7% during the fourth quarter.
+Moneta Group Investment Advisors LLC now owns 13,614,259 shares of the company’s stock worth $1,373,951,000 after purchasing an additional 13,598,794 shares during the last quarter.
+Institutional investors own 79.06% of the company’s stock.

-Several research firms recently weighed in on RTX.
-TheStreet cut shares of RTX from a “b-” rating to a “c” rating in a research note on Tuesday, October 24th.
-Citigroup decreased their target price on shares of RTX from $113.50 to $95.00 and set a “neutral” rating for the company in a research note on Thursday, July 27th.
-Bank of America downgraded RTX from a “neutral” rating to an “underperform” rating and cut their price target for the company from $95.00 to $75.00 in a report on Thursday, September 14th.
-DZ Bank downgraded RTX from a “hold” rating to a “sell” rating and cut their price target for the company from $79.00 to $68.00 in a report on Friday, October 27th.
-Finally, UBS Group downgraded RTX from a “buy” rating to a “neutral” rating and cut their price target for the company from $110.00 to $80.00 in a report on Tuesday, October 10th.
-Three analysts have rated the stock with a sell rating, thirteen have assigned a hold rating and three have given a buy rating to the company.
-According to MarketBeat, RTX has an average rating of “Hold” and an average target price of $90.21.
+Several analysts have recently weighed in on the company.
+Barclays cut RTX from an “overweight” rating to an “equal weight” rating and reduced their price target for the stock from $100.00 to $75.00 in a report on Tuesday, September 12th.
+Royal Bank of Canada restated a “sector perform” rating and set a $82.00 price target on shares of RTX in a report on Monday, September 25th.
+Citigroup reduced their price target on RTX from $113.50 to $95.00 and set a “neutral” rating on the stock in a report on Thursday, July 27th.
+Susquehanna cut their price objective on RTX from $117.00 to $110.00 in a research note on Wednesday, July 26th.
+Finally, Argus lowered RTX from a “buy” rating to a “hold” rating in a research note on Monday, July 31st.
+Three equities research analysts have rated the stock with a sell rating, thirteen have issued a hold rating and three have issued a buy rating to the stock.
+According to MarketBeat.com, RTX presently has a consensus rating of “Hold” and an average target price of $90.21.

-RTX (NYSE:RTX – Get Free Report) last posted its quarterly earnings results on Tuesday, October 24th.
-The company reported $1.25 EPS for the quarter, beating analysts’ consensus estimates of $1.19 by $0.06.
-The business had revenue of $19 billion during the quarter, compared to the consensus estimate of $18.60 billion.
+RTX (NYSE:RTX – Get Free Report) last issued its earnings results on Tuesday, October 24th.
+The company reported $1.25 earnings per share for the quarter, topping analysts’ consensus estimates of $1.19 by $0.06.
 RTX had a return on equity of 10.05% and a net margin of 4.76%.
-RTX’s revenue for the quarter was up 12.1% compared to the same quarter last year.
-During the same quarter in the previous year, the firm earned $1.21 earnings per share.
-On average, equities analysts expect that RTX Co. will post 5 EPS for the current year.
+The company had revenue of $19 billion for the quarter, compared to analyst estimates of $18.60 billion.
+During the same period in the prior year, the firm earned $1.21 earnings per share.
+RTX’s revenue for the quarter was up 12.1% on a year-over-year basis.
+Sell-side analysts forecast that RTX Co. will post 5 EPS for the current fiscal year.

 The business also recently declared a quarterly dividend, which will be paid on Thursday, December 14th.
-Investors of record on Friday, November 17th will be paid a $0.59 dividend.
-This represents a $2.36 dividend on an annualized basis and a yield of 2.85%.
-The ex-dividend date is Thursday, November 16th.
-RTX’s dividend payout ratio (DPR) is presently 109.77%.
+Investors of record on Friday, November 17th will be issued a dividend of $0.59 per share.
+The ex-dividend date of this dividend is Thursday, November 16th.
+This represents a $2.36 annualized dividend and a yield of 2.85%.
+RTX’s dividend payout ratio (DPR) is currently 109.77%.

 RTX Corporation, an aerospace and defense company, provides systems and services for the commercial, military, and government customers worldwide.
 It operates through four segments: Collins Aerospace, Pratt & Whitney, Raytheon Intelligence & Space, and Raytheon Missiles & Defense.
 The Collins Aerospace Systems segment offers aerospace and defense products, and aftermarket service solutions for aircraft manufacturers and airlines, as well as regional, business, and general aviation; and for defense and commercial space operations.